One-Day Tour of Raleigh, N.C.

 Start with breakfast in downtown Raleigh's Moore Square Art District at Big Ed's City Market Restaurant.
 After eating a plateful of biscuits, eggs with bacon or sausage or maybe some French toast, you can walk through the cobblestone streets of City Market and do a little shopping.
 Also in City Market is Artspace (free), where artists work in open-to-the-public studios.

-Then stroll over to the North Carolina Museum of Natural Sciences (free) and the North Carolina Museum of History (free).
-The North Carolina Museum of Natural Sciences features four floors of exhibits, including prehistoric N.C. (featuring the Acrocanthosaurus dinosaur) and a dry tropical rainforest with butterflies and a one-toed sloth.
-The North Carolina Museum of History has short-term and long-term exhibitions about the history of the state, including Civil War heritage as well as the North Carolina Sports Hall of Fame.
+Then stroll over to the North Carolina Museum of Natural Sciences (free), featuring four floors of exhibits, including prehistoric N.C. (featuring the Acrocanthosaurus dinosaur) and a dry tropical rainforest with butterflies and a one-toed sloth.
+Make plans to experience the Dueling Dinosaurs exhibit and lay eyes on what many consider to be one of the greatest dinosaur fossils ever discovered.

 Afternoon (walking tour continues)

-Take a walk back toward the North Carolina Museum of Natural Sciences' newer wing called the Nature Research Center, which explains how we know all we do about nature.
+Head back across the street to the North Carolina Museum of Natural Sciences' newer wing called the Nature Research Center, which explains how we know all we do about nature.
 Inside you can grab some lunch at The Daily Planet Cafe, or head back toward Fayetteville St. and dine at one of the many restaurants in the Fayetteville Street district downtown.

 After lunch, take a longer hike north and visit Mordecai Historic Park, offering guided tours of the Mordecai mansion, an antebellum plantation home, and tours of other historic structures, which have been moved to Mordecai Park for preservation, including the birthplace of Andrew Johnson.